 Krug Grande Cuvée, the non-vintage/multivintage version of Krug and the most commonly encountered Champagne of the Krug range, is a wine that can be cellared for quite a long time.
 The preference of many Krug enthusiasts is to always drink it with some cellar age.
 From mid-2011 an ID code has been included on the back label by means of which information about disgorgement and vintages in the blend can be retrieved from the Krug website.
 On bottles from 2011 and earlier some information about their age can be concluded from the label design and in some cases from a code printed on the cork.
-This is a summary on how to interpret these clues, that I’ve put together from different information sources.
+This is a summary on how to interpret these clues, that I’ve put together from different information sources, including info on some special releases.

 Krug Grande Cuvée has been sold since 1978.
 Before that the non-vintage Krug was called Private Cuvée.
 In connection with this name change Krug switched from regular-shaped Champagne bottles to bottles of the shape they still use, with a larger diameter at the bottom and a narrower neck.